Faye0924/Diamond-Segmentation-Price-Prediction/README.md

 - Second, the reusable pipeline ensures that future data can be analyzed with high efficiency.

-- Finally, the Shiny interface transforms complex models into a functional tool, enabling the team to perform real-time segmentation and data-driven predictions.
+- Finally, the Shiny interface transforms complex models into a functional tool, enabling the team to perform real-time segmentation and segment-level predictions.

 ---